 Vietnamese Medicine is heavily influenced by Chinese philosophy.

 In Ho Chi Minh, you can find food everywhere: street food Stalls, restaurants, Banh Mi stalls, markets, vegetarian restaurants (Com Chay), cafés…

-If you don’t want to miss any local specialty, we recommend you to join Saigon street food.
-A local guide will take you to 10 tastings around the city.
+If you don’t want to miss any local specialty, we recommend you to join a Saigon street food tour.
+Have a look at this street food tour with motorbike – PURE FUN!

 We are sure you will gain weight during your Vietnam trip.
 Enjoy your meal!